wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-labview-dashboard.rst

 - Drive tab that contains indicators for joystick and drive motor values (hooked up by default when used with LabVIEW robot code), a gyro indicator, an Autonomous selection text box, a connection indicator and some controls and indicators for the camera
 - Basic tab that contains some default controls and indicators
+- Camera tab that contains a secondary camera viewer, similar to the viewer in the left pane
+- Custom tab for customizing the dashboard using LabVIEW
 - Test tab for use with Test Mode in the LabVIEW framework
-- Custom tab for customizing the dashboard using LabVIEW
 - Commands tab for use with the new LabVIEW C&C Framework
 - Checklist tab that can be used to create task lists to complete before and/or between matches
 - Variables tab that displays the raw Network Tables variables in a tree view format